brinxmat/json-ld-patch/docs/README.md

 ]
 ```

-In cases where there are further statements attached to a blank node referenced in the patch, not only MUST these remain unaffected by the patch, but the relation between the fully qualified IRI and the blank node MUST remain intact.
+In cases where further statements are attached to a blank node referenced in the patch, not only MUST these remain unaffected by the patch, but the relation between the fully qualified IRI and the blank node MUST remain intact.
 Thus, to fully remove a blank node, all properties of the node MUST be referenced in the patch.
+In this sense, adding data to a blank node is a matter of deleting the entire node (including all its statements) and inserting an amended copy.
+This, while tedious, removes the possibility of identity problems and ensures that empty nodes are not left when blank nodes are updated.

 ##Error handling
 If a normative requirement is violated by a JSON-LD-PATCH document, or if an operation is unsuccessful, then processing of the patch MUST terminate and the entire patch be deemed unsuccessful.